ayagaidi/XML/docs/export.md

 ### Methods
-Some importend methods you need to know about.
+Some important methods you need to know about.
 * setName(`string $name`) if you want to change the tag name.
 Default `export`
 * setVersion(`string $version`) if you want to change the xml version.
 Default `1.0`
 * setIso(`string $iso`) if you want to change the xml ISO.
 Default `UTF-8`